 Son of a west-indien mother and German father, Jansen was first influenced by a rebellious Graffiti art movement from New York in the 1980’s.
 A former soldier, Jansen was discovered and mentored by former Museum Director and Art Historian Jerome A. Donson, (Director of the American Vanguard Exhibitions Europe 1961 MOMA New York), who curated exhibitions with artists like Jackson Pollock, Robert Rauschenberg, Jasper Johns, Willem de Kooning and Franz Kline.
 Donson referred to Jansen's work as being "reminiscent of the Ash-Can School” and named him the “innovator” of modern expressionism in Jansen’s French published catalog in 2005.

-Jansen's most recent book, titled "Marcus Jansen AFTERMATH", was published by Hirmer Verlag Munich and holds text by Prof Dr. Manfred Schneckenburger and Germany’s senior art critic at the Suddeutsche Zeitung, Dr. Gottfried Knapp.
-It also contains a foreword by Art Historian Dr. Dieter Ronte, the Former Museum Director of the Kunst Museum in Bonn.
+Jansen's first major book titled, “Marcus Jansen - DECADE” was published by the leading art book publisher SKIRA Editore, Italy.
+The book features a foreword by notorious London Art Dealer and Jansen's agent Steve Lazarides followed by his most recent book, titled "Marcus Jansen AFTERMATH",published by Hirmer Verlag Munich that holds text by Prof Dr. Manfred Schneckenburger, Germany’s senior art critic at the Suddeutsche Zeitung, Dr. Gottfried Knapp and a foreword by Art Historian Dr. Dieter Ronte, the Former Museum Director of the Kunst Museum in Bonn.